Writing is a tricky and taxing job.

 1. Shadra Strickland

 An agent at one of the popular literary agencies in New York, Painted Words, Shadra Strickland is a writer turned agent.
-An award winning illustrator and author herself, she became an agent to help amateur writers and authors navigate the complicated world of children’s books.
+An award-winning illustrator and author herself, she became an agent to help amateur writers and authors navigate the complicated world of children’s books.
 Painted Words has won multiple awards and nominations over the years such as the New York Times Bestsellers List, Emmy, Coretta Scott King Award, TIME Magazine’s Top 10 Children’s Books, Applied Arts Award and NAACP Image Award.
-Shandra is interested in unique stories with a message and cultural perspective that uses a touch of comedy or humor to make it enjoyable.
-They only accept an exclusive submission which means you can’t simultaneously submit your manuscript to another place.
+Shandra is interested in humour driven picture books, graphic novels, lyrical texts, out-of-the-box illustration styles, and any other picture book underlining diverse cultural perspectives.
+She only accepts an exclusive submission which means you can’t simultaneously submit your manuscript to another place.
 Find guidelines and contact details on this page.

 2. Jennifer Flannery